Carolina College of Health Sciences

 About Jackfruit

 Jackfruit is grown in subtropical lowlands.
 They have the largest fruit of any tree.
-Like fig trees, jackfruit are in the moraceae family.
+Like fig trees, jackfruit are in the Moraceae family.
 Footnote: The information for this article was in part gathered from a 2019 study and survey of 28 students of Ayurveda who experimented with jackfruit.
-During the study, students ate jackfruit for 3 days and journaled the pharmacological effects.
+During the study, students ate jackfruit for 3 days and journaled the effects.
 This study was sponsored by the Joyful Belly School of Ayurveda, and specifically the Mastering Ayurvedic Digestion & Nutrition certification course.

 Cooking Jackfruit